agntcy/app-sdk/README.md

 # Testing

-The `/tests` directory contains e2e tests for the gateway factory, including A2A client and various transports.
+The `/tests` directory contains e2e tests for the factory, including A2A client and various transports.

 ### Prerequisites